Budget 2026 unveils Rs 10,000 Crore ‘Biopharma Shakti’ scheme to fight India’s rising non-communicable diseases

 Industry observers see Biopharma Shakti as a timely intervention, especially as global demand for biologics rises sharply and India looks to replicate its success in small-molecule generics in the high-value biologics segment.

-Nilesh Maheshwari, Partner and Pharma, Bio Tech & Life Sciences Leader, Grant Thornton Bharat, commented: “The INR 10,000 crore outlay under Biopharma Shakti will significantly accelerate India’s transition towards innovation-driven pharmaceuticals by strengthening research infrastructure, advanced technology hubs, and clinical standards, enabling progress in biologics, vaccines, and next-generation therapies.
-It will enhance domestic capacity, lower the cost of life-saving biologics, and support broader healthcare affordability- critical as India faces a rising burden of non-communicable diseases.”
+Nilesh Maheshwari, Partner and Pharma, Bio Tech & Life Sciences Leader, Grant Thornton Bharat, commented: “The Rs 10,000 crore outlay under Biopharma Shakti will significantly accelerate India’s transition towards innovation-driven pharmaceuticals by strengthening research infrastructure, advanced technology hubs, and clinical standards, enabling progress in biologics, vaccines, and next-generation therapies.
+It will enhance domestic capacity, lower the cost of life-saving biologics, and support broader healthcare affordability- critical as India faces a rising burden of non-communicable diseases.

 The initiative is also positioned as a strategic move to cement India’s ambition of becoming a global bio-pharma hub, while ensuring affordable access to advanced therapies for domestic patients.
 By strengthening local capabilities, the government aims to reduce import dependence, enhance export competitiveness, and prepare India’s healthcare system to manage the long-term burden of chronic diseases.